SAP-samples/abap-cheat-sheets/17_SAP_LUW.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-## Notes on the SAP LUW in ABAP Cloud and RAP
+## The SAP LUW in ABAP Cloud and RAP

 A limited set of ABAP language features is available in ABAP Cloud ([restricted ABAP language version](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenrestricted_version_glosry.htm)).
 The limitations include the fact that the above bundling techniques are not available.
 Note that the local update is enabled by default in ABAP Cloud.
 Find more information in this [blog](https://blogs.sap.com/2022/12/05/the-sap-luw-in-abap-cloud/).